 She adds,"This is not about trying to increase anyone's taxes.
 It's about doing the right thing."

 Per capita, Alabama has by far the lowest property taxes in the country.
 This is mainly due to so called "current use" provisions in state law.
 Tax policy expert Jim Williams is director of the Public Affairs Research Council of Alabama.
-As he explains it, "homes, farms, and timberland are taxed at 10% of market value, but current use means that the assessment is done in terms of the way the property is used now, which would mean farm or timberland can be taxed not at its market value but at the value that it has as productive farm or timberland.
-That tends to be lower than that 10% assessment level throughout Alabama."
+As he explains it, "homes, farms, and timberland are taxed at 10 percent of market value, but current use means that the assessment is done in terms of the way the property is used now, which would mean farm or timberland can be taxed not at its market value but at the value that it has as productive farm or timberland.
+That tends to be lower than that 10 percent assessment level throughout Alabama."

-According to state figures, 19 million of Alabama's 32 million acres is farmland or timberland that's under "current use."
+According to state figures, 19 million of Alabama's 32 million acres are farmland or timberland under "current use."
 It's clear that Stella Anderson understands the fiscal ramifications of her case when she says, "If this lawsuit is won, there will have to be a total restructuring of the tax system."

-That assessment may very well be accurate, but it's also one of the defense's arguments.
+That assessment may be accurate, but it's also one of the defense's arguments.
 The state maintains that a legal victory for the plaintiffs would throw an already complicated tax system into disarray.
-The state also questions the courts' jurisdiction, pointing out that federal courts cannot dictate state tax codes.
+The state also questions the court's jurisdiction, pointing out that federal courts cannot dictate state tax codes.
 So the plaintiffs want U.S. District Judge Linwood Smith to find the current-use provisions unconstitutional for violating the equal-protection clause of the 14th Amendment.
 And they want him to give the state legislature no more than a year to replace the codes.

 Private landholders, the forestry industry, and others are watching closely.
-Jeff Helms, communications director for the Alabama Farmers Federation, supports the current system: "It gives voters the opportunity to raise property taxes or to defeat a referendum to raise property taxes.
-Whether you like the property tax system in Alabama or not, it is one that gives the power to the individual voter.
+Jeff Helms, communications director for the Alabama Farmers Federation, supports the current system.
+"It gives voters the opportunity to raise property taxes or to defeat a referendum to raise property taxes," he says.
+"Whether you like the property tax system in Alabama or not, it is one that gives the power to the individual voter.
 And it's allowed a lot of families to stay on farmland that otherwise wouldn't have been able to."

 The plaintiffs contend the history of property taxation and school funding in Alabama is a continuous narrative of state-sanctioned racism.
 But the history isn't quite as simple as "whites didn't want to pay for black schools," though that certainly was true, and may still be true for some.
-When slaves became citizens, Alabama's population increased by almost fifty percent.
+When slaves became citizens, Alabama's recorded population increased by almost fifty percent.
 A fledgling school system suddenly had to educate those children even as the slave tax vanished, assessed property values declined, and cotton prices plummeted.
 Property taxes tripled, and farmers were taxed right off their land.
 Then came the Great Depression.
 So white farmers came to despise property taxes.
 That's one reason caps on property taxes are in the state's constitution and raising them requires a local referendum.
 And those hurdles partly explain why so many Alabama districts rely heavily on regressive sales taxes.

-Sumter Superintendent Primm predicted much more funding for his school system and others like it if the plaintiffs win Lynch versus Alabama, adding, "I think the face of education would change in Alabama, tremendously."
+Sumter Superintendent Primm predicts much more funding for his school system and others like it if the plaintiffs win Lynch versus Alabama, adding, "I think the face of education would change in Alabama, tremendously."

-Whatever Judge Smith's decision, it will almost certainly be appealed, but plaintiff Stella Anderson doesn't plan on going anywhere: "Whatever it takes, I'm willing to go the distance," she says defiantly.
+Whatever Judge Smith's decision, it will almost certainly be appealed, but plaintiff Stella Anderson doesn't plan on disappearing.
+"Whatever it takes," she says defiantly, "I'm willing to go the distance."

 -Dan Carsen, May 11, 2011